-Author and former financial adviser Russell Collins has received a Medal (OAM) of the Order of Australia in the General Division in this year’s Queen’s Birthday Honours List for service to business, particularly to the financial planning industry.
+Author and former financial adviser Russell Collins has received The Medal of the Order of Australia in the General Division.
+His award was for service to business, particularly to the financial planning industry.

 Mr Collins is the principal of Risk Insurance Communication Skills (RICS) and a former financial adviser who specialised in risk insurance for 40 years.
-He qualified for the internationally prestigious Million Dollar Round Table (MDRT) in 1972 and is now an MDRT life member and a member of the MDRT Honour Roll.
-He has spoken at international MDRT meetings five times – an Australian record – and is also a life member of the AFA and the 2003 winner of the AFA’s inaugural Award of Merit.
+He qualified for the internationally prestigious Million Dollar Round Table (MDRT) in 1972 and is now an MDRT life member.
+He has spoken at international MDRT meetings seven times – an Australian record – and is also a life member of the AFA and the 2003 winner of the AFA’s inaugural Award of Merit.

 Speaking at his launch, Mr Collins said he hoped the book would also serve as a useful guide for both new entrants and experienced advisers.
 “I hope the book will be a handbook that sits on advisers’ shelves and helps them find answers when they need them,” he said.